 - Distention (stretching) of neck veins (because the blood returning to the heart after traveling through the body is not able to easily enter or be pumped out of the right atrium, one of the chambers of the heart)

 Cardiac sarcoma that occurs in the pericardium (the membrane outside of the heart) can cause swelling in the pericardial sac.
 This interferes with the heart’s ability to pump blood.
 Symptoms may include:

 - Heart palpitations (forced or irregular heart beat)

 Because the heart pumps blood into the rest of the body, emboli (fragments of the tumor) may break away from the main tumor and travel throughout the body.
-The fragments can lodge in other organs or may block blood flow to an organ or body part.
+The fragments can lodge in other organs or block blood flow to an organ or other body part.
 If this happens, symptoms depend on which organ(s) is blocked and may include:

 - Difficulty breathing (if the tumor fragment is in the lungs)

 - Damage to other organs and body parts